cs1302uga/cs1302-tutorials/emacs/emacs.md

 **Learn by doing.** Emacs comes with a built-in, interactive turorial.
 It can be reached by launching Emacs using the `emacs` command, then typing `C-h t`.
-That is, type `C-h`, then type `t`.
+That is, type `C-h`, then release `CTRL` and type `t`.

 ## Open / Create File

-Let's assume that a file called `NOTES.txt` already exists in some directory under your present working directory, as seen in the figure below.
+Take a moment to create the directory structure below on Odin.
+Remember, the `.` represents your present working directory so you don't need to explicitly create that folder.

 ```
 .